Ben Futcher: Lincoln City

 After playing in only two games for Rovers, manager Dave Penney released Futcher two months later at the end of the season.
 On 10 May 2002, he along with Dene Cropper became Lincoln City manager Keith Alexander's first signings of his second spell in charge at Sincil Bank.
-With The Imps struggling in the previous season, it was to be a different string of events in the new season, despite a rocky start, Lincoln climbed the league, and with the help of Futcher, for his goals more than anything, The Imps qualified for the play-offs.
-As well as this, Ben finished the season as the club's top goal scorer, scoring eleven goals, the majority of them being close range headers, from set pieces.
-In honour of this he was voted "Young Player of the Season" by the club's management team.
+With The Imps struggling in the previous season, it was to be a different story in the new season, and despite a rocky start, Lincoln climbed the league, and with the help of Futcher and his goals, the Imps qualified for the play-offs.
+Ben finished the season as the club's top goal scorer, scoring eleven goals, the majority of them being close range headers from set pieces.
+In recognition of this he was voted "Young Player of the Season" by the club's management team.
 A Simon Yeo inspired Lincoln dumped Scunthorpe United out of the Play-off semi-final and thus giving them the task of overcoming AFC Bournemouth in the final at the Millennium Stadium.
 Lincoln lost the match 5–2, with Ben amongst the City scorers.
 For the next two years, Futcher was at the heart of the Lincoln defence and faced two more Play-off defeats: losing out in the semi-finals to Huddersfield Town in 2003/2004 and going down 2–0 after extra time against Southend United the following season in yet another final at the Millennium Stadium.